Oliver122/programmers-are-people-too/readme.md

 ## Overview

-### Core Principles
+### Principles
 1. **Celebrate achievements**, don't just highlight problems
-2. **Feedback** delightful, not intrusive.
+2. **Feedback** delightful, not intrusive
 3. **Real-time** - celebrate the moment it happens
 4. **Multi editor and language support** - positive vibes for everyone

-### Architectural Overview
+### Architecture
 <!--TODO:check and confirm-->
+> Currently in work, changes are likely.

-1. Events from the language server are listened
+1. Events from the language server are listened.
+2. The events are mapped
+    * directly to feedback
-2. Events are mapped to a reward level from -10 to 10.
+    * the events are mapped to a reward level which is then mapped feedback
-3. The reward level of an event and possibly the event position are used to generate user feedback.

 Events --> Reward Level, Event Position --> Feedback